The Essentials of Conditioning and Learning, Fourth Edition

 For individuals in the U.S. & U.S. territories

-Now in its fourth edition, Michael Domjan's classic textbook offers an introduction to learning and conditioning in a concise and accessible style, including the latest influential research findings and theoretical perspectives.
+Now in its fourth edition, Michael Domjan's classic textbook offers a concise introduction to learning and conditioning that describes the most influential research findings and theoretical perspectives.

-Students and scientists from multiple areas of psychology and neuroscience will value this succinct overview of the processes and mechanisms responsible for conditioning and learning.
+Students of psychology and neuroscience will value this succinct overview of the processes and mechanisms responsible for conditioning and learning.

 - Basic Concepts and Definitions

 - The Structure of Unconditioned Behavior

 - Schedules of Reinforcement

 Michael Domjan, PhD, is a professor of psychology at the University of Texas at Austin, where he has taught learning to undergraduate and graduate students for four decades.
 He also served as department chair from 1999 to 2005 and was the founding director of the Imaging Research Center from 2005 to 2008.